devonhubertmusic/planit/README.md

 # planit

-To run/test file, navigate to the planit repo folder on your console/terminal and type:

-	make

-and then:

-	java PlanitRunner

-to run the code.

 To build maven project, navigate to the planit folder with pom.xml file and on your console/terminal and type:

 	mvn clean compile assembly:single